 It is illegal for anyone to charge you a fee for finding or trying to find you a job as a live-in caregiver.
 This includes recruiters, recruitment agencies, and your employer.
 See our fact sheet for what to do, and how to make a claim.

-$11.60/hour (as of October 1, 2017).
-Because of the amazing organizing efforts of workers just like you, the minimum wage undergoes an annual CPI increase on October 1st every year, and then will go up to $14 in January 2017, and $15 in January, 2018.
+$14 per hour (as of January 1, 2018).
+Because of the amazing organizing efforts of workers just like you, the minimum wage will increase to $15 per hour on January 1, 2019, and will thereafter undergo an annual CPI increase on October 1st every year.
 See http://15andfairness.org/ for more info!

 Hours of Work

 Maximum of 8 hours per day (For you to work more than the daily limit, your employer must have your written agreement.)

 Maximum of 48 hours per week (For you to work more than 48 hours in a week, your employer must have your written agreement and an approval from the Ministry of Labour.)

 Overtime pay after 44 hours per week = 1.5 x your regular hourly rate